jiangyc2024/NumCSE/Assignments/Codes/IterativeMethods/QuadraticConvergence/CodeExpert/solution/cx_description/test_doc.md

 1.999927866
 0.741551601
 ```
-is printed in a table.
-The student can format the table freely: the test does not check the presence of other columns.
+The student can format the table freely and add additional columns where wanted.